eladkarako/WordPress-Plugins/README.txt

   * Compatible with every browser version.

 == Changelog ==
+**3.1.5.2**
+protect pre, code, textarea content before start modifying the HTML, so their content will remain, the original unmodified one (even if contains HTML, JavaSctipt, \n, etc...)

 **3.1.5**
 code fix, logic enhancement, simplifying the implementation of the hooks. adding more html-modifiers. optionally adding information at the bottom of the page.